 Alan R. Lovinger

-Mr. Lovinger has more than thirty years experience in the energy field.
+Mr. Lovinger has more than forty five years experience in the energy field.
 He was employed by the Federal Energy Regulatory Commission from July 1976 through February 1998, when he left to join BWMQ.
 As a Staff Accountant, he specialized in cost of service matters with an emphasis on income tax matters.
 Mr. Lovinger gained knowledge in the income tax field through employment with the Internal Revenue Service as an Internal Revenue Agent for more than six years.

 Mr. Lovinger provided expert testimony on accounting and accounting-related policy matters before the Commission.
 He also provided expert testimony on tax matters before the Commission and has provided accounting and tax advice and assistance on projects involving construction of facilities to serve new or expanded markets.
 Mr. Lovinger was involved in the Commission’s activities on such matters as competition, restructuring, stranded costs and market based rates.